KTH-EXPECA/docs/source/index.rst

 Through the Chameleon-based user interface, radio resources and "worker" hosts can be reserved for experimentation, and networking be defined for communication.
 Docker containerized applications can be allocated to "worker" hosts.

-Performance monitoring of the testbed is achieved by a combination of Prometheus time series database, open source and customized metrics exporters for Prometheus, and visualization dashboards using Grafana Cloud.